htfab/ttihp_grayscale_sobel/docs/info.md

 ## External hardware

-Any device that allows sending data via an SPI protocol, like a Raspberry Pi.
+Any device that allows sending and receiving data via an SPI protocol, like a Raspberry Pi.